sai2729/weekly-management-system/Readme.md

 1. Open the `main.java` file within Eclipse.
 2. Compile the code using `javac main.java`.
 3. Run the compiled file with `java main`.

+## Contributing
+Contributions are welcome!
+Please fork this repository and submit a pull request for any improvements or suggestions.